 Many display controls are on Matrox PowerDesk property sheets.
 You can identify Matrox PowerDesk property sheets by the icon appearing on the tab.
-To access these property sheets:

-- Windows 98/Me/2000/XP Right-click your Windows desktop background, then click Properties → Settings → Advanced.
-If you're using a multi-display desktop, select a display before clicking Advanced. - Windows NT 4.0 Click Start → Settings → Control Panel → Matrox Display Properties (double-click).
+To access these property sheets, right-click your Windows desktop background, then click Properties → Settings → Advanced.
+If you're using a multi-display desktop, select a display before clicking Advanced.

-Also, to quickly access PowerDesk features, click the Matrox QuickDesk icon ( ) on your Windows taskbar.
-To see the QuickDesk icon in Windows XP, you may need to click the Show hidden icons button ( ) on your Windows taskbar.
+Also, to quickly access PowerDesk features, click the Matrox QuickDesk icon (a) on your Windows taskbar.
+To see the QuickDesk icon in Windows XP, you may need to click the Show hidden icons button () on your Windows taskbar.

-Note: Multi-display mode is supported under Windows 98/Me/2000/XP and NT 4.0.
-For more information on multi-display mode, see Windows 98/Me/2000/XP online help under "Multiple Display support" and see "DualHead Multi-Display setup", page 10.
+Note: Multi-display mode is supported under Windows 2000/XP.
+For more information on multi-display mode, see Windows 2000/XP online help under "Multiple Display support".